wbudgaga/distributedAdaptiveChat/README.md

 # Adaptive Distributed Chat Application Using Spring Framework

-Distributed Chat Application was implemented in java.
-The Spring Framework was used to add adaptive features to the Chat Application.
+Distributed Chat Application was implemented in java; and the Spring Framework was used to add adaptive features to the Chat Application.
 The chat application consists of chat clients and server(s) that are Java applications (not applets).
-The chat application supports that each client can talk to all other clients in the system.
+The chat application supports that each client can talk to a particular member privately, a group of memebers, and all other members in the system.

 The implementaion of this application supports the following features:
-- Joing the clients to and leaving chat session at any time without causing any issue
+- Allowing the chat clients to join and leave the chat sessions at any time without causing any issue
-- Builidng chat groups and assign the chat members to the chat groups
+- Builiding chat groups and assigning chat members to different groups
 - Detecting the leaving of nodes and rebalancing the chat groups if there is need.
 - Sending three types of massages:
   - Private messaging